jonnor/ESC-CNN-microcontroller/report/report.md

 Several Convolutional Neural Networks were designed for the STM32L476 low-power microcontroller using the vendor-provided X-CUBE-AI inference engine.
-The models were evaluated on the Environmental Sound Classification task using the standard Urbansound8k dataset, validated briefly for use in real-time classification on device.
+The models were evaluated on the Environmental Sound Classification task using the standard Urbansound8k dataset, and validated briefly by testing real-time classification on a SensorTile device.
 The best models used Depthwise-Separable convolutions with striding, and were able to reach up to 70.9% mean accuracy while consuming only 20% CPU, and staying within predefined 50% RAM and FLASH storage budgets.